ronald-leung/Udacity-Exercises/DataScienceNanoDegree/Project2/README.md

         This folder contains the python script use to build the machine learning model

 ### About the data:
+    - The data are spread into two files.
+       - The message file "disaster_messages.csv" contains the raw text of the message.
+Each message is marked by an id that can be used to link with the category data.
+       - The category file contains the marked category for each message.
+    As part of these project we will join the two files into one data store.

 ### Instructions to run the application:
 1. Run the following commands in the project's root directory to set up your database and model.